WillemToorenburgh/owi-ansible-test/roles/monitoring_stack/README.md

   state: <present|absent> # For provisioning or deprovisioning users.
 Once a single run has been done with `state:absent`, the user entry can be removed.
 ```

-`monitoring_stack_grafana_dashboards_import_ids` - Expects a list of dictionaries defining dashboards to be imported from https://grafana.com/grafana/dashboards
+`monitoring_stack_grafana_dashboards_import_ids` - Expects a list of dictionaries defining dashboards to be imported from https://grafana.com/grafana/dashboards.
+Defaults to empty list.

 ```yaml
  - id: <int>